Britain's tallest Victorian folly is now a glorious tower home that's up for sale - Country Life

 The quality of the finish in the tower will be obvious from the images on this page.
 After years of lying semi-derelict after the war, the Vivat Trust bought the place in 2010 and spent millions refurbishing the place with a series of grants from National Heritage Lottery Fund and English Heritage.

 Sadly, the Vivat Trust went into liquidation shortly after the £4.5 million project was finished – which is how the current owner, Christian Tym, bought it for just £425,000.
-Having lived in the place with his family – and occasionally renting it out as a holiday let – he is now selling up for £2m, the rise in price apparently in part due to the lifting of some of the covenants once attached to this local landmark.
+Having lived in the place with his family – and occasionally renting it out as a holiday let – he is now selling up for £2m.

+As you might expect of a place that has had so much restoration funding, there are covenants attached for this local landmark – most notably that it has to be open to the public 28 days a year.
+It sounds onerous on the face of it but probably isn’t – apparently (and slightly surprisingly) the vendors tell us that nobody has actually come along on one of open days since they owned it.

 As well as the tower itself, the purchase price includes just over half an acre of private garden plus access to the 3.45 acres of communal grounds shared with other properties which form part of the Hadlow Castle.
 Those grounds include a croquet lawn and a boating lake.